 Another slightly faster way is to create high-pass filter coefficients for FilterFIR using coefficients formed by subtracting low-pass filter coefficients from an impulse:

-Where do you get the low-pass filter coefficents to start with?
+Where do you get the low-pass filter coefficients to start with?
 By smoothing an impulse!

 Here are Igor commands which implement and apply a high-pass filter: